-To find a cosmological solution of GBD theory, we have to take a concrete form of $f(R)$ function at prior.
+To find a cosmological solution of the GBD theory, we need to take a concrete form of $f(R)$ function at prior.
 As an example, we consider an interesting model called ¡°exponential gravity¡±